How Sportsbook Bonuses Work

 Tip 2: Make sure you’re on the sportsbook’s email/newsletter list, and you’ve marked them as a safe sender, so their emails don’t end up in your spam box.
 Newsletters usually mean special offers that you won’t want to miss!
 It’s also good to follow your sportsbook on social media.
 Not just for bonuses, but other promotions that offer value to you, such as reduced vig, free bets, contests, swag giveaways, and more!

 Tip 3: Split your bankroll up and play at multiple sportsbooks.
-Take advantage of two bonuses instead of one and line shop.
+Take advantage of two bonuses instead of one and line shop for the best available point spread.
 Not all sportsbooks offer the same point spreads and totals, so this can be just as valuable as a bonus itself!
-Another reason to roll with multiple sports betting sites is many offer unique bonuses.
-Example: GTBets offers a free half point every time you bet your favorite NFL, college football, NBA, or college basketball team.
-They also offer a unique 125% bonus to Predictem readers up to $400 when you sign up using the bonus code PREDICTEM.
-Another bookie may offer -105 reduced odds every Friday for the upcoming weekend NFL games.
+Another reason to roll with multiple sports betting sites is many offer unique offers.
+While this isn’t a bonus, did know you can wager on games at reduced oddds at BAS?
+Most sports bettors will take a bonus over reduced vigorish.
+This is the wrong move!
+Betting at reduced odds is like receiving a bonus every time you place a wager and will save/make you way more money over the long haul!
+Avoid instant gratificationa nd roll with the more valuable offer!
 Note: Beating the 52.38% breakeven point in sports betting is not easy, so it’s imperative that you take advantage of every single offer you can!
-Lastly, another sports betting website may have the best live betting platform on the web.
-(Bovada)
+Betting at reduced odds -105 changes your breakeven point to 51.19% which is HUGE!
+Lastly, another sports betting website to add to your sports betting aresenal is Bovada.
+Their live betting platform is by far the best on the web!

 Tip 4: Don’t sign up at a sportsbook just because of their bonus.
 It may sound enticing in the beginning, but a vanilla sportsbook with a lack of offerings isn’t worth it.
 Always look around the book and see what they have to offer.
 Some strong points would be a good live betting platform (user-friendly with lots of offerings), daily or weekly promotions (reduced juice on Fridays so you can bet NFL games at -105 every week), and a reputation for having fast payouts.